Solvo Showcases Unified, Multi-Cargo TOS at Transport Middle East 2025 in Salalah

 A unified approach for all cargo types and transport modes

 Solvo exhibited at Stand 12 and presented the talk “Modern Terminal Operating System: Digital Transformation of Ports, Inland and Rail Terminals.”
-In his session, Maksim Deberdeev, Chief Business Development Officer at Solvo, outlined how a single, modern TOS can orchestrate all cargo types and transport modes—container, general cargo, Ro-Ro, bulk; sea, rail and inland—on one platform, removing operational silos and accelerating digital programs across terminal ecosystems.
+In his session, Maksim Deberdeev, Chief Business Development Officer at Solvo, outlined how a single, modern TOS can orchestrate all cargo types and transport modes—container, general cargo, Ro-Ro, bulk; sea, rail and truck—on one platform, removing operational silos and accelerating digital programs across terminal ecosystems.

 “Across the Middle East we often see separate systems for different cargoes or modes.
 Our message in Salalah was simple: a unified, multi-cargo TOS reduces interface friction, improves planning fidelity from quay to yard to gate, and gives operators one data backbone to scale—whether they’re expanding maritime capacity, adding rail links, or managing inland depots.”